Overview

 2.2 Context Menu (Right-Click)

-• Rename — change the element label.
+• Rename — edit the element label inline.

 • Delete — remove the element.